spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/10-cluster-import.md

    <br />

-You now have a cluster imported into Palette in read-only mode.
+You now have imported a cluster into Palette in read-only mode.
 Keep in mind that a cluster imported in read-only mode has limited capabilities.
-You can migrate to Full-Permissions at any time by clicking on the **Migrate To Full Permissions**.
+You can migrate to full permissions anytime by clicking **Migrate To Full Permissions**.